 5) Ask for help when you need it

 There’s no shame in asking for help sometimes.
 Divorce can feel isolating, but you have a community of support around you that’s larger than you may realize.
-If you find yourself struggling to talk to family and friends about your struggle, try joining a support group or visiting a counselor.
+If you find yourself struggling to talk to family and friends about your struggle, try joining a support group or visiting a counsellor.

 If divorce has left you feeling lost, we are here to help.
 We offer individual and family counselling to help navigate the challenges of ending a marriage.
 Call Your Counselling today or book online for a free consultation and get started on the path back to finding yourself.